dragonloverlord/book-game/README.md

 ==========

 This app was made for and is intended for the chrome os platform and is optimized for chrome os.
-Which means that its functionality on windows and mac is not guaranteed or assured in any way.
+Which means that its functionality on windows, mac, and linux is not guaranteed or assured in any way.